FanPUYen/test/README.md

 ## Automatic Google Scholar Updates

 1. Set the `site.author.googlescholar` field in `_config.yml` to your Google Scholar profile URL (e.g., `https://scholar.google.com/citations?user=XXXX`).
 2. The workflow `Update Publications from Scholar` runs daily to pull your latest publications and commit them under `_publications/`.
-You can also trigger it manually from the **Actions** tab by selecting **Run workflow** or run the script locally:
+You can also trigger it manually from the **Actions** tab or run the script locally:
    ```bash
    python scripts/update_publications_from_scholar.py
    ```
+   The script requires network access to Google Scholar and may fail behind strict firewalls.

 # Maintenance